 Isobel had a neighbor who knew something was wrong and had tried to talk to Isobel in the past, but because of the language barrier Isobel couldn’t tell her about the abuse.
 One day when Isobel’s boyfriend was at work, her neighbor drove her to Family Outreach of Amherst and explained to a FOA caseworker that she knew something was wrong but she wasn’t sure what it was.
 The caseworker met with Isobel privately and Isobel was able to tell the caseworker about the abuse.
 The caseworker explained Isobel’s options to her and, after many questions and discussions, Isobel decided to apply for a restraining order.
 The FOA caseworker went with her to the courthouse and helped her obtain the order, explaining the process to her along the way.

+When Amherst police officers served Isobel’s boyfriend with the order, he became violent and was arrested.
+As soon as he was released from jail he left the state.
+While this meant Isobel was safe, it also meant she was left with an apartment she couldn’t afford, no income for food nor other necessities, three months pregnant, and unable to speak much English.
 This situation could have been a disaster for Isobel but luckily she was working with a FOA caseworker.
 The caseworker helped her obtain emergency benefits so she could pay the rent and buy food.
 Isobel enrolled in English classes and, after her baby was born, the caseworker helped her enter a training program to become a nurse’s aide.
 The caseworker then helped Isobel find childcare for her baby and supported her as she looked for a job.

 Today Isobel and her child are doing well, and are free from abuse.
 She still calls the FOA caseworker when she needs help and sometimes they speak in Spanish but more and more often, Isobel wants to practice her English!
-Stay tuned for March’s story!